European Art

 Purview

-This collection focuses primarily on paintings, drawings, prints, and sculptures created by artists who lived in Europe.
-These works date largely between the Renaissance—beginning in the 13th century—and the 20th century.
+This collection focuses primarily on paintings, drawings, prints, and sculptures created by artists born in Europe.
+These works date largely between the 13th century and 1945.
 The Museum’s few examples of medieval art may be found in this collection or in Decorative Arts and Design; Egyptian, Classical, and Ancient Near Eastern Art; or Arts of the Islamic World.
 Artwork from Europe before the medieval era is in Egyptian, Classical, and Ancient Near Eastern Art.

-In addition to work from Continental Europe, artworks created in European colonies are in this department, as well as in American Art, Arts of the Americas, and Decorative Arts and Design.
+In addition to works by artists from Continental Europe, works by artists born in European colonies are in this collection, as well as in American Art, Arts of the Americas, and Decorative Arts and Design.
 Furniture and decorative arts by European designers can be found in Decorative Arts and Design as well.

 Artwork by European artists from the 20th and 21st centuries can be found in Contemporary Art, Photography, and Feminist Art.